Cadillac Read & Clear Fault Codes

 Diagnose Cadillac Airbag Warning Light

-Basic OBD2 scanners can only be used to retrieve fault codes from the Engine Control Unit (ECU).
+Basic OBD2 scanners can only retrieve fault codes from the Engine Control Unit (ECU).
 Those are faults that trigger the Check Engine warning light on the dashboard.

 We hope you find the Cadillac Read & Clear Fault Codes guide helpful.
 Check these troubleshooting and repair guides for more help on your Cadillac.